The Evolution of Backyard Pools: Say Goodbye to Diving Boards and Hello to Modern Alternatives

 7. Hot Tub

-A hot tub is the perfect spot to relax and unwind after a long day.
+A hot tub, also known as a spa or Jacuzzi, is the perfect spot to relax and unwind after a long day.
 It can also help you extend your backyard enjoyment into the night and when the temperature drops and pool season comes to a close.
+With warm, bubbling water and massaging jets, a hot tub is perfect for unwinding after a long day or enjoying quality time with loved ones.

 8. Cocktail Tables or Firepits in the Pool